sccn/lsl_archived/INSTALL.md

 There are two build types:

-1. [in tree builds](#intreebuilds) build the LSL library and all apps you explicitely enable.
+1. [in tree builds](#in-tree-builds-recommended) build the LSL library and all apps you explicitely enable.
 This is probably what you want.
-1. [out of tree builds](#outoftreebuild) build only a single app and require you to have a prebuilt LSL library and the exported build configuration (`LSLConfig.cmake`).
+1. [out of tree builds](#out-of-tree-builds) build only a single app and require you to have a prebuilt LSL library and the exported build configuration (`LSLConfig.cmake`).

-## In tree builds (recommended) {#intreebuilds}
+## In tree builds (recommended)

 1. extract the zip file or clone the repository (`git clone https://github.com/sccn/labstreaminglayer.git`)
-2. Windows only: start `build_windows.bat` and follow the isntructions in step 4
+2. Windows only: start `build_windows.bat` and follow the instructions in step 4
 3. change to the build directory (git: `cd labstreaminglayer/build`)
 4. open the configuration UI (`cmake-gui ../`) and click on `Configure`
     - select your compiler